We’re halfway through 2017, and it’s already been an interesting six months for big brands.

 That friend that says yes to everything you suggest, who never questions you, who encourages you to spend money on stupid ideas where they benefit, and then they disappear when your rent is late.
 Yes.
 That “friend”.
 You don’t want that one.

 A strong ethical marketer won’t be afraid to tell you when something is a bad idea, or what risks you need to manage.
 They won’t just say “yes” if you want to partner with the wrong cause, no matter how much you love it.
 They will want to know more about your business – from service to support – before launching a campaign.
 They won’t be afraid to ask questions, say “no” and explain why.

-The reason a marketer with integrity is interested in your long-term reputation, is because your reputation is theirs, too.
+The reason why a marketer with integrity is interested in your long-term reputation is that they see your reputation as theirs as well.